YichenGuo2002/SudokuW-Ease/README.md

 - (06/14/23): Tested speed of RESTful API and GraphQL.
 Wrote [lab doc for examining the pros and cons of using GraphQL](./doc/SudokuW_Ease%20Lab%201%20RESTful%20API%20vs%20GraphQL.pdf).
 Planned to implement GraphQL realtime updates.

 *Summer Week 5/10 Plan: Implement GraphQL realtime updates.
 Set up user system.
 Connect Application to PostgreSQL.
 Part I.*
+- (06/20/23): Set up web socket environment for realtime backend update.
+Still learning the concepts of web sockets.
+It is hard so took some time.
+Hope I can get through it!

 *Summer Week 6/10 Plan: Set up user system.
 Connect Application to PostgreSQL.
 Part II.*